tsukasaroot/longvinter-modtools/README.md

 # longvinter-modtools
 Application to automatically install and handle updates of mods

-Doc to come when stable release will be done

 Look forward to what's going to come:
   - Checksum of updates / installations of mods to prevent any corrupted files
   - Searchbar to look for available mods based on keywords